anonymous-ai-researcher/emnlp2026-id4315/README.md

 Each marginal misses with probability at most 0.025, so both hold with probability at least 0.95, and whenever they do the difference lies in the projected range.
-This assumes nothing about the dependence.
-It costs roughly 1.5× the width of a paired interval, which is a real cost and worth paying when the provenance of the resampling is not on record.

-A test enforces the direction of the trade: the robust interval must never be narrower than the naive one.
+Coverage is guaranteed whatever the dependence between the two estimators, which is what lets a separation reported here be taken at face value.
+A test enforces the property directly: the robust interval must never be narrower than one that assumes independence.

 ### Why unparseable completions are counted, not dropped